liangrog/cfctl/docs/config.md

 # Required: true
 #
-# The relative (to stack file) path of the directory where all your deployment specific variables are.
+# The relative (to stack file) path of the directory where all your environment specific variables are.
-envDir: relative/path/to/deployment/vars/folder
+envDir: relative/path/to/environment/vars/folder

 # Required: true
 #